 Freshman Student Merit Scholarships

 All freshmen applicants are automatically considered for merit scholarships without regard to financial eligibility.
-Scholarship eligibility is based on high school grade point average, strength of curriculum, and SAT or ACT scores.
+Scholarship eligibility is based on high school grade point average, strength of curriculum, and SAT or ACT scores (if submitted).
 Eligible students are automatically notified by the Office of Admissions.
 Merit awards cannot be combined with the Service Scholars and First Generation Scholarships.
-Merit scholarships are not available for summer study, are applied to tuition only, full time matriculated undergraduate students, for a maximum of 8 semesters (4 years).
-A student must be meet Satisfactory Academic Progress and meet the academic requirements for the scholarship awarded.
+Merit scholarships are not available for summer study and are applied to tuition only.
+Full time matriculated undergraduate students can receive the scholarship for a maximum of 8 semesters (4 years).
+A student must meet Satisfactory Academic Progress and meet the academic requirements for the scholarship awarded.

 For more information on the scholarships, please visit the Freshman Scholarships page.